 Tip 5: Make savings on group travel

-A group of 3-9 people can get the best price by using a group save discount.
-You can get up to 1/3 off your fare prices but you must book together and travel on the same train at off-peak times.
-Splitting your fare means that we have to give you separate tickets for each part of the journey so avoid lots of paper tickets by using a Mobile phone E-ticket where you will be able to forward the tickets to the different members of your group.
+A group of 3-9 people can make savings on their journey using a group save discount.
+You can get up to 1/3 off your fare when you book together and travel on the same train at off-peak times.
+Group travel may involve lots of paper tickets, especially if we split your fare.
+Collect with e-Tickets and forward them to your group.

-The Old Market Square located in the heart of the city is the perfect place to start with.
-It is near tram stations such as Royal Centre and Old Market Square.
-Here you can find different shops and if lucky, even witness and attend an event or a fair.
-There is a lot of entertainment for children, as well as many pubs and restaurants.
+The Old Market Square in the heart of the city is the perfect place to begin your trip.
+It is near the tram stations of Royal Centre and Old Market Square.
+In the square, you can find a variety of shops and sometimes events or fairs.
+There is plenty of activities for children and many pubs and restaurants.